neondatabase/website/content/docs/extensions/hnsw.md

 ## Using the hnsw extension

-This section describes how to use the `hnsw` extension in Neon using a simple example demonstrating the required statements, syntax, and options.
+This section describes how to use the `hnsw` extension in Neon using a simple example that demonstrates the required statements, syntax, and options.

 ### Enable the extension

-You can enable the `hnsw` extension in Neon by running the following `CREATE EXTENSION` statement in the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or from a client such as [psql](/docs/connect/query-with-psql-editor).
+Enable the `hnsw` extension in Neon by running the following `CREATE EXTENSION` statement in the Neon [SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or from a client such as [psql](/docs/connect/query-with-psql-editor).

 ```sql
 CREATE EXTENSION hnsw;
 ```

-### Create a table for vector data
+### Create a table for your vector data

-Vectors can be stored in a table similar to the following:
+To store your vector data, create a table similar to the following:

 ```sql
 CREATE TABLE vectors(id INTEGER, vec REAL[]);